Pear3on/profile/_pages/about.md

   MS in Communication Theory and System

 - *Sep 2020 – Jun 2024*, **University of Glasgow**
-  BEng in Electronics and Electrical Engineering, Honours of the First Class, GPA: 3.8/4.0, Rank: Top 5%
+  BEng in Electronics and Electrical Engineering, **Honours of the First Class**, GPA: 3.8/4.0, Rank: Top 5%

 # 💬 Invited Talks